allenai/natural-instructions/tasks/README.md

 `task817_pawsx_japanese_german_translation` | Given a sentence in Japanese, provide an equivalent translation to German | Translation
 `task818_pawsx_japanese_chinese_translation` | Given a sentence in Japanese, provide an equivalent translation to Chinese | Translation
 `task819_pec_sentiment_classification` | Given a contextual post, classify the post as holding positive or negative sentiment | Classification
-`task747_glucose_cause_emotion_detection` | Given a story and a selected sentence, find an emotion or human drive in the story that caused that sentence | Sentence Generation
-`task748_glucose_reverse_cause_event_detection` | Given a story and a selected sentence, find an event that is directly caused or made possible by that sentence | Sentence Generation
-`task749_glucose_reverse_cause_emotion_detection` | Given a story and a selected sentence, find an emotion or a human drive that is directly caused or made possible by that sentence | Sentence Generation
 `task827_copa_commonsense_reasoning` | Given a premise and two alternative,  select the alternative that more plausibly has a causal relation with the premise | Answer Generation
 `task828_copa_commonsense_cause_effect` | Given a pair of sentences, judge whether the second sentence is the cause or effect of the first on. | Classification
-`task843_financial_phrasebank_classification` | Classifying news into positive, neutral, and negative (based on financial_phrasebank) | Classification
+`task834_mathdataset_classification` | Classify the type of a math word problem `task835_mathdataset_answer_generation` | Find the numerical answer for a math word problem `task836_viquiquad_question_generation` | Given a passage in the Catalan language, generate contextual questions `task837_viquiquad_answer_generation` | Given a passage and asked a question in the Catalan language, answer that question `task843_financial_phrasebank_classification` | Classifying news into positive, neutral, and negative (based on financial_phrasebank) | Classification
 `task844_financial_phrasebank_classification` | Classifying if (news, polarity) is valid or not (based on financial_phrasebank) | Classification
 `task845_pubmedqa_question_generation` | Generating question from context and answer (based on pubmed_QA) | Question Generation